niplav/site/spans.md

 	* Questions answered:
 		* *Is self-reported attention span related to the number of social media accounts?*, No, not statistically significant (F(2, 206)=0.1223, p>0.05) (via a one-way [ANOVA](https://en.wikipedia.org/wiki/ANOVA)
 		* *Is self-reported attention span related to whether a respondent mainly uses a mobile phone or a computer?*, No, not statistically significant (P(2,713)=0.923, p>0.05) (via a one-way ANOVA)
-	* Method for assessing attention span: Questionnaire developed by the authors based on Conners 2004 (reliability: α=0.786)
 	* I do **not** trust this paper: Calling (what I think is) Generation Z "Generation D" (without source for the term), being clearly written in Word, and bad grammar (I *think* the authors are all Americans, so no excuse here):

 > Users that are older such as late adolescents and emerging adults